-The MAP guidance of the Isle of Man is published and can be found at:
+114. The MAP guidance of the Isle of Man is published and can be found at:

-This guidance was introduced in February 2019.
-As regards its accessibility, the Isle 88. of Man's MAP guidance can easily be found on the website of the government of the Isle of Man by searching for e.g. "MAP".
+115. This guidance was introduced in February 2019 and updated in December 2020.
+As regards its accessibility, the Isle of Man's MAP guidance can easily be found on the website of the government of the Isle of Man by searching for e.g. "MAP".